Satan Panonski: Early life and career

-In 1991, Čuljak joined the Croatian army in the Croatian War of Independence.
-During an interview with Globus in November 1991, which took place during the war, he admitted to killing war prisoners. Čuljak subsequently revoked the statements and argued that he was "supporting Croatians in the process".
-His musical direction changed; Čuljak's last album Kako je panker branio Hrvatsku openly discusses killing Serbs, and promoted the use of violence, an attitude which Čuljak previously opposed.
+In 1991, Čuljak joined the Croatian Army in the Croatian War of Independence.
+During an interview with Globus in November 1991, which took place during the war, he admitted to killing prisoners of war. Čuljak subsequently revoked the statements and argued that he was "supporting Croatians in the process of liberation".
+His musical direction changed – Čuljak's last album, Kako je panker branio Hrvatsku ("How a Punk Was Defending Croatia") openly discusses killing Serbs and promotes the use of violence, an attitude which Čuljak had previously opposed.
 Some fans criticized the change of Čuljak's musical direction, attributing it to his alcohol or drug addiction.

 Čuljak died in 1992 while still a Croatian soldier during the War of Independence.
 The cause of his death is unknown.
-It is rumored that he died after slipping and accidentally discharging the gun he was carrying.
+It was rumored that he died after slipping and accidentally discharging the gun he was carrying.
 This was confirmed by Vlado Čuljak, Čuljak's brother.

 Legacy

+Čuljak had an influence on Goran Bare, who called him a "Satan, but a deeply unhappy man".
+Zdenko Franjić, the owner of the record label Slušaj najglasnije!, on which most of Čuljak's work has been released, referred to Čuljak as a "renaissance artist".

 Čuljak was the subject of a 33-minute documentary film, the graduate thesis of Serbian director Milorad Milinković.
 Named Satan Panonski and filmed in 1990, it is the only film about Čuljak made during his lifetime.
-It portrays his performance in Belgrade, at the Studentski kulturni centar and on air with Fleka on Radio B92. Čuljak had an influence on Goran Bare, who called him a "Satan, but a deeply unhappy man".
-Zdenko Franjić, the owner of a record label Slušaj najglasnije on which most of Čuljak's work has been released, referred to Čuljak as a "renaissance artist".
+It portrays his performance in Belgrade, at the Studentski kulturni centar and on air with Fleka on Radio B92.
+Ivan Glišić wrote about Čuljak's life in his book Čizme slobode.